gitbrent/SpRestLib/README.md

 Once you get away from embedded WebPart code, you will need to be provide the necessary security items.

-For example, the Node demo (`sprestlib/examples/nodejs-demo.js`) runs completely outside of SharePoint, but can connect as it authenticates into a Microsoft portal to received the cookie values and queries the SharePoint context when a RequestDigest value is required.
+For example, the Node demo (`sprestlib/examples/nodejs-demo.js`) runs completely outside of SharePoint, but can connect as it authenticates into a Microsoft portal to query the two required cookie values, and also queries the SharePoint context when a RequestDigest value is required.
 Use the code provided in the demo to fetch cookie or RequestDigest values as needed.

 Most applications that run in a webpage should have the necessary cookie values, so try fetching and passing